 I loved decorating eggs at Easter when I was a kid.
 I made sure each egg had personality and unlike any other of the eggs.
-And even better was when my brother would run through the house searching for the eggs that we made and seeing the funny spots that the Easter bunny found to trick us.
+Even better was Easter morning when my brother would run through the house searching for the eggs that we made and seeing the funny spots that the Easter bunny found to trick us.

-Every Easter without fail, there would be one Easter egg that remained hidden during the Easter egg hunt.
-To my mothers dread, the stinky egg could be easily found in house by just following its odor from behind the couch, or behind the TV, or even under the bed.
+Every Easter without fail, there would be one egg that remained hidden after the Easter egg hunt.
+To my mothers dread, the stinky egg could be easily found in the house by just following its odor from behind the couch, or behind the TV, or even under the bed.

 I can remember the laughs that it would bring when we figured out which of the eggs it was – the yellow one with polka dots or the hot pink one with white wax crayon lines.
 But after the laughs would swear that this would never happen again.

-And finally one year – we devised a game that was not only fun but a full proof way to not lose an egg during the egg hunt.
+And finally one year – we devised a scavenger hunt that was not only fun but also a fool-proof way to keep track of all of our eggs.

-Being that I grew up in Michigan, the egg hunts were always inside – because finding brightly colored eggs in a coat of white snow was actually really easy and a way too cold.
+Being that I grew up in Michigan, the egg hunts were always inside.
+Finding brightly colored eggs in a coat of white snow was actually really easy and certainly way too cold.

-Here is the how you can do our scavenger egg hunt – it is great for some smart hunting.
+Our scavenger egg hunt is great for some smart hunting.
 It makes the kids read and figure out clues.
-We have made a free download/printable sheet to help you make the game.
-(The cards are for clues in ones home – not every can hunt outside – remember, I am a Michigan kid at heart.)
+We have made a free printable to help you get started.
+(The cards are for clues inside one’s home.
+Not everyone can hunt outside – remember, I am a Michigan kid at heart.)
 Here is how it works.

-Now if you do all 4 color tracks.
-Tell each child to only take their color card in each spot – because the other three colors will be there too.
+If you do all 4 color tracks, tell each child to only take their color card in each spot – because the other three colors will be there too.
 And tell them to only take one egg or treat in each spot.

-Also – you may not want to use the whole deck – or may want to add more – as long as each card leads to another – it should be no problem.
+This game is fully customizable.
+You may not want to use the whole deck, or you may want to add more.
+As long as each card leads to another, it should be no problem.